hashicorp/nomad-autoscaler/demo/remote/aws.md

 ### Amazon Web Services
-The following steps requre you to authenticate with AWS.
+The following steps require you to authenticate with AWS.
 This can be done by exporting your credentials locally using the `AWS_SECRET_ACCESS_KEY`, `AWS_ACCESS_KEY_ID` and `AWS_DEFAULT_REGION` environment variables.